 - Musk Ox Farm, Palmer.
 Oh my, there is nothing quite like a musk ox calf.
 Short and squatty, with the softest hair I’ve ever felt, musk ox babies begin showing up in late April and early May, and visitors can view them on a tour.
 The farm usually opens on Mother’s Day weekend, and it’s a great place to pack a picnic and take mom for a day of great scenery, too.

 - Williams Reindeer Farm, Palmer.
-Calves at the Reindeer Farm are showing up already, some weighing as little as six pounds.
+Calves at the Reindeer Farm will be showing up soon, some weighing as little as six pounds.
 All legs and eyes, they are pretty cute and very vulnerable, so the farm carefully weighs, tags, and medicates babies as soon as possible after birth to protect them against predators and disease as best they can.
 Sometimes they let me help.
+The facility will be closed during the month of April to get through the delicate time of calving, but rest assured, the reindeer families will be ready for you in May.

 - Large Animal Research Station (LARS), Fairbanks.
 This is a research facility on the University of Alaska Fairbanks campus, and visitors can take a tour with guides who share the facts and current projects dedicated to the preservation and interesting habits of musk ox and caribou.
 It’s pretty cool.